austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Improved jobsort readme, continued coding vba at work

 **Thoughts**: Really bummed that I can't do C# coding at work.
 I would need supervisor approval and would need my department to pay for a Microsoft azure subscription. can't even use a free version of visual studio. i really don't like coding in vba. but i guess it's better than nothing. i really need to spend more time diving into react docs.

+### Day 262: February 14, 2018

+**Today's Progress**: improved yeggle readme, started reading react docs, read ydkjs section on prototype/classes

+**Thoughts**: ydkjs will be really helpful in understanding the react codebase. understanding es6 classes, prototype, this, etc. sometimes it is painfully dry and others it is satisfying.
+Nonetheless, it is necessary. i've noticed it is most helpful if i read it in small batches rather than reading it straight for several hours in a row.

+### Day 263: February 15, 2018

+**Today's Progress**: improved StockIT readme, finished reading "Quick Start" section of React docs, started reading "Advanced Guides" section of React docs.

+**Thoughts**: The more I read the react docs, the more I realize how great they are.
+It would be awesome if there was documentation like that but instead of explaining how to use React, it explained the source code.
+Tomorrow I plan to make a node app that will notify me when there is a new open issue in react labeled "good first issue".
+Also, reading about type checking is making me want to add typescript to my apps...and listening to syntaxfm makes me want to start using ESLint Airbnb style...so much to learn!

+**Thoughts**: